 You have no idea how easy of a target you are when you’ve got your eyes glued to your phone.

 Thieves love people who are fully engrossed in their phones.

 …and rightfully so.
 You’re a walking jackpot!

 Whether you like to hear it or not, thieves are watching your every move.
 They see you coming from a mile away.
-If you’re eyes are locked on your phone because you’re catching up on the latest Facebook drama, there’s a good chance you could find yourself in deep, deep trouble.

 You could dream up a few ways to trick potential thieves and keep them from stealing everything you’ve got, but why waste your time when you can duplicate my not-so secret system for keeping my money safe when I travel.